INTRODUCTION

 Debt Service

 The annual payment of principal and interest on general obligation bonds and other long-term and shorter-term debt used to finance roads, schools, and other major projects is included in the operating budget as a required expenditure.
-The FY24 tax-supported debt service, as displayed later in the Debt Service section, is approximately $452.8 million.
+The FY27 tax-supported debt service, as displayed later in the Debt Service section, is approximately $483.5 million.

 Current Revenue and PAYGO

 Certain CIP projects are funded directly with County Current Revenues to avoid costs of borrowing.
 These amounts are included in the operating budget as specific transfers to individual projects within the capital projects fund.
-PAYGO, or "pay as you go" funding, is an additional amount included in the operating budget as a direct bond offset to reduce the amount of borrowing required for project financing.
-The FY25 tax-supported Current Revenue and PAYGO are approximately $205.0 million and are displayed in the Schedule A-3.
+PAYGO, or "pay-as-you-go" funding, is an additional amount included in the operating budget as a direct bond offset to reduce the amount of borrowing required for project financing.
+The FY27 tax-supported Current Revenue and PAYGO are approximately $89.3 million and are displayed in the Schedule A-3.

 Operating Budget Impacts (OBI)